 It’s important to stop listening to other people and listen to yourself.
 If you are living a life that is dictated by what other people want and tell you is appropriate, then you are never going to feel like you are living a meaningful life.

 I highly suggest that you sit down and get clear on what you want out of life.
-If you haven’t done that and don’t know where to start, The Lifebook Quest is one course that can help you do it.
+If you haven’t done that and don’t know where to start, The Lifebook Online course is one course that can help you do it.
 You will dig into your life in 12 different areas and figure out what you want most – what will give your life the most meaning.

 5. I Do What Makes Me Happy